History of Greenland: Norse abandonment

 Numerous studies have tested these hypotheses and some have led to significant discoveries.
 In The Frozen Echo, Kirsten Seaver contests some of the more generally accepted theories about the demise of the Greenland colony, and asserts that the colony, towards the end, was healthier than some scholars previously claimed.
-Seaver believes that the Greenlanders cannot have starved to death, but rather may have been wiped out by Inuit or unrecorded European attacks, or they may have abandoned the colony for Iceland or Vinland.
-However, the physical evidence from archeological studies of the ancient farm sites does not show evidence of attack.
+Seaver believes that the Greenlanders could not have starved to death, but rather may have been wiped out by Inuit or unrecorded European attacks, or they may have abandoned the colony for Iceland or Vinland.
+However, the physical evidence from archaeological studies of the ancient farm sites does not show evidence of attack.
 The paucity of personal belongings at these sites is typical of North Atlantic Norse sites that were abandoned in an orderly fashion, with any useful items being deliberately removed; but to others it suggests a gradual but devastating impoverishment.
 Middens at these sites do show an increasingly impoverished diet for humans and livestock.
 Else Roesdahl argues that declining ivory prices in Europe due to the influx of Russian and African ivory adversely affected the Norse settlements in Greenland, which depended largely on the export of walrus ivory to Europe.

+According to Danielle Kurin and other authors, there is no convincing evidence that violence by Inuit or anyone any other group led to the migration of Norse settlers, and that Norse society in Greenland seems to have slowly declined as climatic conditions worsened and the value of walrus ivory was reduced by African elephant ivory.
+The violent conflict theory has since been marginalised in favour of ecological theories.
+One scholar supporting the violent conflict theory is historian Arnved Nedkvitne, who concludes in his work: "the hypothesis of an ethnic confrontation is today significantly better verified than the alternative hypothesis of an ecological crisis".